How to Get Freelance Clients: 8 Tips to Bring in Business

 Craft the best pitch

-Man Pitching An Idea
+Man Pitching an Idea

 How to get your first freelance client?
 Make a powerful pitch.
 A pitch is a short message that you send to clients to introduce yourself and show off your skills.
 Pitches may be sent through email or presented in person if you’ve been invited to an interview.